LegendOfMCPE/WorldEditArt/README.md

 replaced by the new shape.

 Note that it is unreasonable for a shape to have its points in different worlds, so your current selection will also be deleted if you use any wands in a different world.
 You may temporarily disable wands using the `//wand true|false` command.

 Selection beyond the height limit is allowed.
 They will be automatically skipped like non-construction-area blocks if you try to change them with block-setting commands.

+Minion builder sessions can only use wands by typing the respective commands.

 #### Cuboid Selections
 A cuboid selection is a rectangular box oriented vertically.